 Location Spotlight: Cedar Park + Leander

-With the long-awaited 5th Element Brewing opening this weekend, it’s a good time to review all the beer options in the area.
-If you haven’t explored the suburbs Northwest of Austin yet, take warning – it’s too much for one day.
+The Cedar Park and Leander beer scene has grown into one of the busiest corners of Central Texas.
+If you haven’t explored the suburbs northwest of Austin yet, take warning – it’s too much for one day.
 In this article, we’ll cover the brewery options, top beer bars, and bottleshop(s), and maybe even reach a bit further to other nearby destinations.
 Let’s get started!

 Red Horn Brewing Co.
 (2 locations)

-Likely the most well-known Cedar Park brewery is Red Horn Coffee House & Brewing Co., which expanded to a second, larger facility in (Southeastern) Leander dubbed Red Horn Brewery & Roastery.
+Likely the most well-known Cedar Park brewery is Red Horn Coffee House & Brewing Co., which expanded to a second, larger facility in Leander dubbed Red Horn Brewery & Roastery.
 With the expansion, they were able to bump their production to begin canning and distributing their beers to the greater Austin area.
-Red Horn is in my personal top 10 for best beer quality in Central Texas – both taprooms generally have over 20 of their beers on tap, starting with the mainstays but filtering down into small-batch brews.
-As one of the only breweries where you can reliably find strong ales on draft (imperial stouts, barleywines, etc.), Red Horn is not a place you’ll want to miss.
-Check out either (or both) spots!
+Both taprooms generally have over 15 of their beers on tap, starting with the mainstays but filtering down into small-batch brews.
+As one of the only breweries where you can reliably find strong ales on draft (imperial stouts, barleywines, etc.), Red Horn is a popular choice for visitors and residents alike.

 View our brewery profile here.